mi-lee/Michelle.scss/README.md

 # Michelle.scss

-Grid &amp; mobile styles from scratch [SASS/CSS], because why not
+Grid and mobile styles from scratch in SCSS (and processed CSS) for practice.